MHH-RCUG/haybaler/README.md

 ```
 - Create Heattrees for RPMM and bacteria_per_human_cell files
 - for more information about heat trees: https://github.com/grunwaldlab/metacoder
-- needs R installation
-- Needs Metacoder package installed (may cause trouble when installing, so install before running haybaler, see above)
+- needs R installation with Metacoder package installed (may cause trouble when installing, so install before running haybaler, see above)
+- From Rstudio:  `install.packages("metacoder")`

+Output:
-- exclude mouse, human and mito
+- excludes mouse, human and mito reads
-- one heattree for the sums of all samples
+- Creates one heattree for the sums of all samples
-- one heattree for each sample with the sums as "background"
+- Creates one heattree for each sample with the sums as "background"
-- one heattree for each sample without "background"
+- Creates one heattree for each sample without "background"
-- do not create heattrees for empty samples.
+- Does not create heattrees for empty samples with no attributed reads.
 They are saved in the file `empty_samples.txt`

+How to run Heat trees
 ```
 # copy the heattree scripts in the haybaler_output_directory
 cd haybaler_output